-Generally, lower priced items have higher conversion rates, yet when you add testimonials to the mix, both higher and lower priced items experience an increase in conversion rates—with a 190% increase for lower priced items and an astounding 380% increase for their more expensive counterparts.
+Generally, lower priced items have higher conversion rates, yet when you add customer reviews to the mix, both higher and lower priced items experience an increase in conversion rates—with a 190% increase for lower priced items and an astounding 380% increase for their more expensive counterparts.

 SEO wins (higher ranking, more customers)

 How’s your search engine ranking?
 Could it do with a boost?
 If so, customer testimonials can help you out.